Itatri/Itatri/README.md

 About me
 -------------------------
 💻 I'm a passionate developer who enjoys turning complex problems into simple, beautiful solutions.
 🌟 I believe in writing clean, maintainable code and constantly learning new technologies.
-🚀 Currently exploring modern web development and cloud technologies.
+🚀 Currently exploring modern web development andcloud technologies.
 ☕ When I'm not coding, you'll find me with my camera, traveling or sipping a good cup of coffee.
 ```
 </p>